suifengRock/gotag/README.md

 	}

 ## notice
-	1: you need write *// @Tag: * comment on the first field of the struct
+1. you need write ```@Tag:``` comment on the first field of the struct
-	2: after the *// @Tag: *, write you need the tag
+2. after the ```@Tag:```, write you need the tag
-	3: see the struct user in example
+3. see the struct user in example

 ## extend
-	1: add or overloaded tag's translate handle: [see this](https://github.com/suifengRock/gotag/blob/master/tag.go)
+1. add or overloaded tag's translate handle: [see this](https://github.com/suifengRock/gotag/blob/master/tag.go)
-	2: add or overloaded node's parse handle: [see this](https://github.com/suifengRock/gotag/blob/master/parser.go)
+2. add or overloaded node's parse handle: [see this](https://github.com/suifengRock/gotag/blob/master/parser.go)
-	3: use middleware to filter and parse node
+3. use middleware to filter and parse node

 ## support
 If you do have a contribution for the package feel free to put up a Pull Request or open Issue.